-Really good questions – it’s confusing.
-Especially if you come from a rifle shooting background like me.
+It is confusing if you come from a rifle shooting background like me.
 With a target rifle, you have a front and rear aperture that are as the name implies – round.
-You simply line up the round target inside the front round aperture as you look through the back round aperture. (there is no need to line up the back aperture as parallax is not an issue as it was once thought to be.
+You simply line up the round target inside the front round aperture as you look through the back round aperture (there is no need to line up the back aperture as parallax is not an issue as it was once thought to be).
 Simple as pie.
 With a recurve bow you do not have a rear peep sight, so Parallax is an issue.

 What is Parallax?

-ughhh you are such a beginner!!
-Parallax simply put is “point of view” if you look at something a telephone pole from one side of your yard and directly behind it is you neighbor’s garage door, and then you move to the other side of your house and look at the same telephone poll, you will notice that the garage door is no longer aligned behind the poll.
+Parallax simply put is “point of view” if you look at something a telephone pole from one side of your yard and directly behind it is your neighbor’s garage door, and then you move to the other side of your house and look at the same telephone pole, you will notice that the garage door is no longer aligned behind the pole.